nflverse/nfl_data_py/README.md

 ```
 Returns dataframe with schedule information for years specified

+years
-years: required, list of years to pull data for (earliest available is 1999)
+: required, list of years to pull data for (earliest available is 1999)

 ```python
 nfl.import_combine_data(years, positions)